NeuraByte-UCSD-ITS/nutrirate/README.md

   frameborder="0"
 ></iframe>

-**Conclusion**

 Our analysis set out to determine whether nutritional quality, specifically protein content, is associated with user ratings on Food.com.
 We began by comparing high‐protein and low‐protein recipes using a permutation test, which rejected the null hypothesis (p-value = 0.0) where we were able to see a trend of high-protein receiving slightly lower ratings.
 Although the absolute difference in ratings was modest, this finding provided the rational for further predictive modeling.
 We first began by building a baseline Linear Regression model using 10 core nutritional and recipe features that yielded an RMSE of 0.4898, an MAE of 0.2298, and an R² near zero.
 This implied that a simple linear approach could not capture the complex factors influencing user ratings.

 We then enhanced our feature set by engineering two new variables—protein_ratio (protein/calories) and sugar_to_carb_ratio (sugar/carbohydrates), and applied a RandomForestRegressor, which substantially improved performance (RMSE: 0.3400, MAE: 0.1442, R²: 0.5183).
 To explore further enhancements, we implemented a stacking ensemble that combined predictions from RandomForest and Gradient Boosting regressors with a Ridge regressor as the meta-model.
 The stacking ensemble achieved a slightly better RMSE of 0.3384 and an R² of 0.5228, though its MAE was marginally higher (0.1494).
 In practical terms, the difference between the RandomForest model and the stacking ensemble is very small—only about a 0.0016 improvement in RMSE and a 0.0045 increase in R².
 This indicates that both advanced models perform almost equivalently.

 Overall, our results strongly suggest that protein content is a significant factor associated with user ratings; the incorporation of protein-derived features into non-linear models improves predictive accuracy considerably, explaining over 50% of the variance in ratings.
 While the stacking ensemble offers a minor edge, the increased complexity may not be justified if simplicity and interpretability are prioritized.

+---

 ## Fairness Analysis

-To assess if our final RandomForest model performs “fairly” across the attributes: **Preparation Time** (short vs. long)
+To assess if our final RandomForest model performs “fairly” across the attributes we are testing the variable: **Preparation Time** (short vs. long).
+We chose this variable because while most of our analysis was focused on nutritional value, one's rating may be largely influenced by how long it takes to prepare.
+Longer recipes may be more intricate and therefore more enjoyable than the average recipe.

-We split our final test set into two subgroups, computed the RMSE for each subgroup, and performed a **permutation test** to see if any observed difference in RMSE is statistically significant.
+We computed the RMSE and performed a **permutation test** to see if any observed difference in RMSE is statistically significant.
 We used the difference in RMSE as our test statistic and set our significance level at $\alpha = 0.05$.
+Our reasoning for using RMSE is because of how it measures the average prediction error in the same units as the target variable allowing us to highlight any potential bias.

 1. **Grouping Criterion**
    - We split our test set into “short” vs. “long” preparation time based on the median `minutes` in the final test set